rmaicle/dlang-guide/basic_types/index.md

 A wider type means a type that has more bits compared to another.
 A narrower type means a type that has less bits compared to another.

+##### Type Conversions

+Fundamental types may be implicitly and explicitly converted to another type.
+Explicit conversion can be achieved by using the `cast` expression.
+This is discussed in the _Basic Types : Conversions Section_.

 ##### Sections
 {% include reference_dlang_section_links.html %}